top of page

 That knowing came later when everything I thought I knew about myself began to unravel.

-Eventually, the answer came: I am human.
+Eventually, the answer emerged: I am human.

 From Academic to Entrepreneur